-country.
+Typically, the insurance company will attempt to conduct a premium audit of an insured, such as the shell company, after the end of the policy year.
+However, by this time, the shell company has ceased operating and the nominee owner has disappeared, having usually gone back to his home country.
 If any workers' compensation claims occur, the insurer is forced to try to offset such costs by increasing rates on legitimate contractors who secure adequate coverage.

 In 2011, the Chief Financial Officer formed the Money Service Business Facilitated Workers' Compensation Work Group (work group) to study the issue of workers' compensation insurance premium fraud facilitated by check cashers.
-Subsequently, in 2012, legislation9 was enacted that incorporated the following consensus recommendations of the work group to provide increased regulatory oversight of MSBs that are designed to provide greater prevention, detection, and prosecution of workers' compensation premium fraud:
+Subsequently, in 2012, legislation9 was enacted that incorporated consensus recommendations of the work group.
+These changes increase the regulatory oversight of MSBs and provide greater prevention, detection, and prosecution of workers' compensation premium fraud by:

-- Requires licensees to maintain and deposit all checks accepted into a bank account in its own name and to report the termination of bank accounts to the OFR within five business days. - Prohibits any money services business, its authorized vendor, or affiliated party to possess any fraudulent identification paraphernalia, or for someone other than the person who is presenting the check for payment to provide the customer's personal identification information to the check casher.
-A person who willfully violates these provisions commits a felony of the third degree. - Authorizes the OFR to issue a cease and desist order; issue a removal order; the denial, suspension, or revocation of a license or any other action permitted by ch.
-560, F.S., for noncompliance with the following: maintaining a federally insured depository account; depositing all checks accepted into its depository account; or submitting transactional information to the office. - Requires a licensee to suspend its check cashing operations immediately if there is any interruption in its depository relationship and prohibits the resumption of check cashing operations until the licensee has secured a new depository relationship.
+- Requiring licensees to maintain and deposit all checks accepted into a bank account in its own name and to report the termination of bank accounts to the OFR within five business days. - Prohibiting any money services business, its authorized vendor, or affiliated party from possessing any fraudulent identification paraphernalia, or for someone other than the person who is presenting the check for payment to provide the customer's personal identification information to the check casher.
+A person who willfully violates these provisions commits a felony of the third degree. - Authorizing the OFR to issue a cease and desist order, to issue a removal order, to deny, suspend, or revoke a license, or to take any other action permitted by ch.
+560, F.S., for failing to maintain a federally insured depository account, deposit all checks accepted into a depository account or submit transactional information to the office. - Requiring a licensee to suspend its check cashing operations immediately if there is any interruption in its depository relationship and to prohibit the resumption of check cashing operations until the licensee has secured a new depository relationship.